duplaja/codeable-reviews-and-expert-profile/README.md

 == Changelog ==

+== 2.2.1 and 2.2.2 =

+* Accessibility: Include Reviewer Name in Alt-Text for Profile Image
+* Accessibility: Name Attribute for Expert Profile Image, used in Alt Text
+* Bugfix: Fix folder structure error from 2.2.0

 = 2.2.0 =
 * Feature: Optional Local Caching of Remote Images (cache flag on reviews and expert profile image)